kshedden/workshops/dair3/design/design.md

   sample is called a _probability sample_.

-- A special type of survey is a [census](https://en.wikipedia.org/wiki/Census), which aims to measure the entire population, rather than measureing only a sample of a population.
+- A special type of survey is a [census](https://en.wikipedia.org/wiki/Census), which aims to measure the entire population, rather than measuring only a sample of a population.

   - In most cases a census is either impossible or impractical.
 A well-conducted